-- Tighten both ends of the communication cable with a rotation wrench.
-After tightening, remove the rotation wrench. - Don't violently remove the cable when it is locked. - A corrugated pipe with an external diameter of 67.2 mm is recommended for use to keep cable insulation in place and avoid potential damages.
+- A rotation wrench is used to tighten both ends of the communication cable, and it may be removed after tightening. - Don't violently remove the cable when it is locked. - A corrugated pipe with an external diameter of 67.2 mm is recommended for use to keep cable insulation in place and avoid potential damages.